Understanding and treating vaginal cancer

 Caring for someone with any type of cancer using natural medicine can be an incredibly useful supportive measure, with vagina cancer no exception.
 Depending on the conventional treatments applied, the supportive treatments can include diet, herbs, supplements, pressure point therapies, relaxation treatments, and others.
 Vagina cancer support measure may also include topical treatments, however this will depend on the person and their specific needs.

-There is no approved natural medicine cure for cancer (yet!) and conventional treatment is still the most appropriate option for care.
+There is no approved natural medicine cure for cancer, and conventional treatment is still the most appropriate option for care.
 No natural medicine practitioner is allowed under any licensing to be the primary practitioner treating a person with cancer.

 Natural medicine support for chemotherapy or radiation treatments includes antioxidant support to combat the incredible oxidative stress put on the cells during this time.
 Other supportive measures may include diet modifications to ensure the right nutrients are being adequately taken in and absorbed.
 Nutrition can become especially important during times of nausea, vomiting and low appetite.

-There are many varieties of pressure point therapies that can help boost energy when it’s low, and make someone feel more relaxed, and overall a bit better.
+Many varieties of pressure point therapies can help boost energy when it’s low, and make someone feel more relaxed, and overall a bit better.
 These supports can be subjective in terms of benefit, but physical touch plus some key pressure point therapy can make small but important differences to someone who is distressed, in pain, or feeling under the weather after treatments.

 The vagina and vulva and often nearby organs can take a bit of a beating with cancer itself but particularly hefty treatments.
 Having support from a natural medicine practitioner as well as your suite of specialist doctors during and after cancer treatments can be a warm and welcome addition to your team during an extremely difficult time.